techlahoma/board_meetings/2017/05_may.md

 ## Proposals
 * Move board meeting invites from meetup (a public place) to our Techlahoma GSuite Calendar (a private place).
 * Implement a team-based password manager with roles to avoid Techlahoma passwords being locked to personal accounts.
+* Setup and use Statuscake.com for website, domain, & SSL monitoring

 ## President's Report